Use a theme to create a custom look for your app

 The theme is not solution aware.
 The changes made for an organization's theme aren’t included in solutions exported from the organization.
 The data is stored in the theme table that can be exported and re-imported in other environment.
 The imported theme must be published to take effect.

 The easiest and quickest way to create a new theme is to clone and alter an existing theme, then save it, preview and publish.

-Select CRM Default Theme.
+Under All themes, select CRM Default Theme.

 The following screenshot shows a portion of the default theme setup.

 We cloned the default theme and changed the colors.
 The following screenshots show the new colors for navigation and highlighting.
 You can also choose a new logo for product.

 The following screenshot shows the new navigation color.

 The following screenshot shows the account table grid with the new highlight color.

 Preview and publish a theme

 To preview and publish a theme, do the following steps: